hexleytheplatypus/dolphin/Readme.md

 build Dolphin on Windows but have not been tested and are not recommended to be used.

-An installer can be created by using the `Installer_win32.nsi` and `Installer_x64.nsi` scripts in the Installer directory.
+An installer can be created by using the `Installer_x64.nsi` script in the Installer directory.
 This will require the Nullsoft Scriptable Install System (NSIS) to be installed.
-Creating an installer is not necessary to run Dolphin since the Build directory contains a working Dolphin distribution.
+Creating an installer is not necessary to run Dolphin since the Binary directory contains a working Dolphin distribution.

 ## Building for Linux and OS X
 Dolphin requires [CMake](http://www.cmake.org/) for systems other than Windows.
 Many libraries are